cangyu/Riemann-Solvers/README.md

 > * Plot: `python3 animate.py`

 ### HLLC(ch10)
-An internal wave is added compared with HLL so that contact is better resolved.
+An internal wave is added compared with HLL so that contact is better resolved, and there're 2 ways to estimate the signal speed, namely the __Direct estimation under Roe-average__ and the __Pressure-based estimation__

-#### Direct estimation under Roe-average
-Same as that in HLL.

 Usage:
-> * Compile: `g++ direct.cc -std=c++11 -o Euler.out`
+> * Compile: `g++ direct.cc -std=c++11 -o Euler.out` or `g++ pressure_based.cc -std=c++11 -o Euler.out`
 > * Execute: `./Euler.out < inp.dat`
 > * Plot: `python3 animate.py`

-#### Pressure-based estimation
-Same as that in HLL.

-Usage:
-> * Compile: `g++ pressure_based.cc -std=c++11 -o Euler.out`
-> * Execute: `./Euler.out < inp.dat`
-> * Plot: `python3 animate.py`

 ### Roe(ch11)
 Instead of estimating the signal prompting speed, another approach seeks to approximate the Jacobian matrix with known left and right states such that 3 essential properties(Hyperbolicity, Consistency and Conservation across discontinuities) are satisfied.
-An ingenious way to construct such a approximated Jacobian matrix is given by Roe, where the famous parameter vector consists the __square root of density__ is introduced.
+An ingenious way to construct such a linearized Jacobian matrix is given by Roe, where the famous parameter vector consists the __square root of density__ is introduced.
 In practice, the inter-cell flux is computed from the wave strength, eigenvalues and eigenvectors explicitly.

 Usage:
 > * Compile: `g++ main.cc -std=c++11 -o Euler.out`